ayushkumar-umms/splice-junction-characterization/README.md

 ## Usage

-One suggestion is to ensure there is a data directory in whichever root directory you plan to utilize this code.
+One suggestion is to ensure there is a 'data' directory in whichever root directory you plan to utilize this code.
 The data directory will store some temp files that include: Two CSV file of all the splice junctions and constitutive exons based on the GTF File

 The following is the full usage possibilities that can be added with splicejunxchx